Start today and get one month free.

 If you’re a new and growing business and intend to reinvest most of your profits back into the business, on the other hand, sticking to C corporation status can leave you with a lower tax bill.

 For more on whether C corp or S corp status is right for you business, check out our breakdown of S corps vs C corps.
-And if you’ve decided to become an S corp, we’ve got a guide to the forms you need to fill out.
+And if you’ve decided to become an S corp, we’ve got a guide to the forms you need to submit ahead of the S corp election deadline.

 And as always, you shouldn’t make any drastic tax move like this before consulting a CPA, tax attorney or other expert that has expertise in tax planning.
 They’ll be able to tell you definitively whether S corp status is right for your particular business situation.

-And if you want someone else to take care of the bookkeeping and tax filing for your S corp, check out Bench.
+And if you want someone else to take care of the bookkeeping and tax filing for your S corp, check out Bench Accounting.
 We’ll take everything off your plate, for good.